omkar-shelke25/ckad-killercoda/Init-volume/step1.md

 The InitContainer should be using image **`busybox:1.31.0`**.
 Test your implementation for example using **`curl/wget`** from a temporary **`nginx:alpine`** Pod.

-> use replace command to replace existing deployment 'k replace -f <file-name> --force
+> use replace command to replace existing deployment 'k replace -f <file-name> --force'

 ---